By SETH J. FRANTZMAN

 US Senator Elizabeth Warren slammed US President Donald Trump for mocking her as “pocahontas” during a press conference honoring Navajo ‘code talkers.’
 She said “it is deeply unfortunate that the president of the United States cannot even make it through a ceremony honoring these heroes without having to throw out a racial slur.”

-Extraordinarily instead of admitting that privileged people like her was not what was intended when schools tout themselves as having “native Americans,” Warren has defended her cultural appropriation.
+Extraordinarily instead of admitting that privileged people like her was not what was intended when schools position themselves as having “native Americans,” Warren has defended her cultural appropriation.
 She has said, “I am very proud of my heritage…These are my family stories.
 This is what my brothers and I were told by my mom and my dad, my mammaw and my pappaw.
 This is our lives.
 And I’m very proud of it.”
 The Boston Globe did a major piece looking at her claims in July 2012.
 “My (grandfather) – had high cheek bones like all of the Indians do,” claimed the Senator.
 ‘The Globe’ found that her supposed heritage hasn’t appeared among other family members.
 “Not only is her Aunt Bea listed as white, Warren herself was listed as the informant.”
 Nevertheless she sticks by her claims, “Growing up, my mother and my grandparents often talked about our family’s Native American heritage.”
+On October 15 she revealed a test that showed she was 99.99%she was 99.99% white European.

 Not what “diversity” was meant to mean

 A few family members gossiping about a grandfather who was part Native-American may be interesting family tales, but why should someone put themselves down as a “minority” for a university to tout for “diversity” when they appear white and there is no evidence that they are a minority.
-Diversity should mean that something actually looks diverse.
+Diversity should mean that some institution actually looks diverse.
 If a university looks entirely white and the white students all grew up in white homes never suffering discrimination or even feeling like minorities, then it is not “diverse.”
+Ten people who are 99.99% white cannot all claim to be minorities and become 100% people of color for “diversity.”
 CNN notes that Warren’s claims, “if true, would make her 1/32 Native American.”
 So if we have a class of 32 people and they are all 1/32 Native American, then one could say the class was entirely “native American,” but actually there is only 1 full native-American, right?
 That’s not what diversity was meant to mean.

 The Harvard Crimson 1996 article that references Warren as an example of having a “Native American” on campus was actually written to highlight a lack of diversity.
 The claims about Warren in 1996 must be read fully to illustrate how destructive her actions were.
 “Of 71 current Law School professors and assistant professors, 11 are women, five are black, one is Native American and one is Hispanic, said Mike Chmura, spokesperson for the Law School.
 Although the conventional wisdom among students and faculty is that the Law School faculty includes no minority women, Chmura said Professor of Law Elizabeth Warren is Native American.”